 DNC on Women’s Equality Day

-In honor of Women’s Equality Day, DNC Chair Jaime Harrison and DNC Women’s Caucus Chair Lottie Shackelford released the following statement:
+DNC Chair Jaime Harrison and DNC Women’s Caucus Chair Lottie Shackelford released the following statement for Women’s Equality Day: